 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Seagate Technology Holdings plc of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 8, 2023 – (NASDAQ: STX)

-/EIN News/ -- NEW YORK, July 20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Seagate Technology Holdings plc.
+NEW YORK, July 27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Seagate Technology Holdings plc.

 Shareholders who purchased shares of STX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.